+Everyone farts.
+The average person farts 5-15 times a day and, believe it or not, 99% of farts are odorless.
 Farting, or flatulence, is caused by bacteria in the large intestine.
-These bacteria release gas when they break down foods, mainly dietary fiber and sugars, that were not digested in the small intestine.
+These bacteria release gas when they break down foods (mainly dietary fiber and sugars) that were not digested in the small intestine.
 Farts are mostly made of odorless gasses like oxygen and methane, but can contain small amounts of gasses like hydrogen sulfide, which give them an unpleasant odor.

 What are protein farts?

 Protein farts are smelly farts caused by protein supplements, not dietary protein.
 In other words, the type and amount of protein you consume does not matter.
 What matters are the other ingredients in your protein supplement.

 Just to reiterate, protein farting is a misnomer.
 Protein farts are actually caused by additives like emulsifiers, thickeners, sweeteners, and flavors.
 Ingredients like these look nothing like real food, so your gut does not know what to do with them.
 They therefore sit in your digestive tract for longer than food should, which causes one of two things to happen: either your intestines absorb extra water, resulting in diarrhea, or the partially digested food feeds your gut bacteria, which release gas.
 Extra gas is what causes bloating and flatulence.

 Here is a list of the most common food additives in protein powder: